supertestnet/blind-sig-js/README.md

 # blind-sig-js
-Interact with cashu mints in the browser
+Interact with cashu mints in vanilla javascript

 # How to try it
 Just click here: https://supertestnet.github.io/blind-sig-js/